Supplement: Topics a Department Might Explore in a Program Review

 • Staff, e.g., Is there adequate staffing to support the mission of your department?
 Do staff receive support and training to help them succeed in their roles?

 • Hiring, e.g., How are departmental EDI aspirations addressed by hiring plans?
 What data and information are available to advocate to the administration for hiring more faculty?
+See the section on How to Be an Effective Chair for guidance on how to Hire strong and diverse faculty and staff.

 • Assignments, e.g., How are service and teaching responsibilities distributed among faculty members?